 CISA Ransomware Campaign

-Content and design stood up a ransomware resource for the public
+Content and design stood up a ransomware resource for the public.

 Illustration of padlocks connected to a circuitboard.
 Text reads "Ransomware: Reduce your risk"